+Today's Objectives

-Today's objective: Participants will gain a greater understanding of why and how equity - and particularly racial equity - is central to the RVAgreen 2050 process, and will provide input on the Equity Screening Tool as one of the mechanisms we will use to center equity in our work.
+- I. Further understand how equity and particularly racial equity is central to the RVAgreen 2050 process - II.
+Provide input on the Equity Screening Tool as one of the mechanisms we will use to center equity in our work